Luxembourg entry visa for third-country nationals

 - a return airline ticket;

-- legalised financial statement of support (French, Pdf, 328 Kb) from the reference person in Luxembourg;
+- a legalised statement of financial support (French, Pdf, 328 Kb) from the reference person in Luxembourg.

-In certain cases, this proof can be replaced by a financial statement of support from a reference person in Luxembourg; - proof of legal residence in the usual country of residence;
+In certain cases, this proof can be replaced by a legalised statement of financial support from a reference person in Luxembourg; - proof of legal residence in the usual country of residence;

 - health insurance covering the travel period.